Graduate Program Policies and Procedures

 The Graduate School requirement for an “outside field” member on the doctoral committee can be filled by the WGSS faculty on the committee.
 All doctoral committees at Penn State must also have an “outside unit” member (someone with a different tenure home than the chair or co-chair).
 It is possible for one person on the committee to fulfill both roles—as both an outside field and outside unit member.

-Please work with the DGS—of both your departments—to help you navigate Grad School and departmental requirements in the composition of your committee.
+Please work with the DGS—of both your departments—to help you navigate Graduate School and departmental requirements in the composition of your committee.

 Dual-Title Doctoral Thesis Committee